deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Conclusion
 The Venus protocol achieves High centralization risk scores for its *Upgradeability*, *Chain* and *Exit Window* dimensions.
 Due to the High centralization risk of the Binance Smart Chain, it ranks Stage 0.

-The protocol could reach Stage 1 by deploying on a more decentralized chain of stage 1.
+The protocol could reach Stage 1 by deploying on a chain of stage 1.

 The project additionally could advance to Stage 2 if
 1) multiple different user interfaces existed
 2) the ability to upgrade contracts was removed OR the timelock delay to upgrade contracts was at least 30 days
-3) the protocol was deployed on a more decentralized chain of stage 2.
+3) the protocol was deployed on a chain of stage 2.

 # Reviewer's Notes

 The analysis focuses on the core risks associated with lending, liquidations, and centralized control within the main protocol.
 It does not extend to a full risk analysis of newer, more complex additions like the **Prime Token program** or the **cross-chain governance and token wrapping functionalities** (`XVSBridgeAdmin`, `XVSProxyOFTSrc`).
 These systems introduce their own unique economic and smart contract risks that are beyond the scope of this core protocol review.

 A unique architectural feature is the `Comptroller`'s use of the **Diamond Standard (EIP-2535)**, where logic is delegated to multiple `Facet` contracts.
-This allows for more granular and potentially safer upgrades compared to monolithic proxy upgrades, as changes can be isolated to specific facets of the protocol's logic.
+This allows for more granular upgrades compared to monolithic proxy upgrades, as changes can be isolated to specific facets of the protocol's logic.

 # Protocol Analysis